Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---
 ### 🎨 Configuring pallet-xcm
-- Pallet-xcm plays a critical role in every chains xcm-setup.
-It is the main connection between the FRAME subsystem and the XCM subsystem.
+Pallet-xcm is the main connection between the FRAME subsystem and the XCM subsystem.
 Essentially **pallet-xcm allows us to send/execute XCM and interact with the xcm-executor**.

-- Pallet-xcm can be configured to filter executions/teleporting or sending among others.
-The most important components are:
+Pallet-xcm allows to configure the following items:

-1. It allows for users to interact with the xcm-executor by allowing them to execute xcm messages.
+- It allows for users to interact with the xcm-executor by allowing them to execute xcm messages.
 These can be filtered through the `XcmExecuteFilter`.
-2. It provides an easier interface to do reserveTransferAssets and TeleportAssets.
+- It provides an easier interface to do reserveTransferAssets and TeleportAssets.
 The origins from which these messages can be sent can also be filtered by `XcmTeleportFilter` and `XcmReserveTransferFilter`
-3. It handles XCM version negotiation duties
+- It handles XCM version negotiation duties
-4. It handles asset-trap/claim duties
+- It handles asset-trap/claim duties
-5. It allows sending arbitrary messages to other chains for certain origins.
+- It allows sending arbitrary messages to other chains for certain origins.
 The origins that are allowed to send message can be filtered through `SendXcmOrigin`.

 ---v
 ### 🎨 Configuring pallet-xcm